 Simon is a partner in KPMG in Hong Kong where provides audit, deal advisory and regulatory advice to clients in the financial services industry.
 Simon is KPMG’s regional lead for several of KPMG’s global clients and KPMG’s regional lead for the insurance industry.
 Simon joined KPMG in London in 1988 after a short stint in the family construction business.
 He moved with KPMG to Bangkok in 2000 and then to Hong Kong in 2002.
 Simon is a Chartered Accountant (England and Wales) and a CPA (Practicing) in Hong Kong.
 As honorary treasurer Simon contributes to the Chamber by overseeing all the Chamber’s financial matters.
-Simon is married with four children at school in Hong Kong.
+Simon is married with four children, three of whom are at school in Hong Kong.

 David has lived and worked in Hong Kong since 2011 and in Asia since 2008 having previously being based in Singapore.
 He is married with two children studying in Hong Kong.
 David is responsible for EY’s consulting practice in Hong Kong as well as being the lead Asia-Pacific partner for one of the firms’ largest global clients.
 David was responsible for EY’s admission to the Chamber as a Sterling member and is passionate around ensuring that EY contributes positively to the Chamber’s agenda across multiple fronts.
 He sees strong alignment between EY’s strategy in Hong Kong and Asia - Pacific and the Chambers broader aims to serve its membership.